-Since the shape of the knot is formed by the narrow end of the tie, you’ll want to select a tie that has a relatively untapered narrow end.
+The shape of the knot is formed by the narrow end of the tie.
+This means you’ll want to select a tie that has a relatively untapered narrow end.

 If there’s a noticeable diagonal taper to the sides of the tie down near the narrow end, the three folds of the finished knot will not be the same size, and the effect will be ruined.